-CII is grateful to the proactive management of KREDL for its role in guiding and steering the overall tasks of this prestigious assignment.
+CII is grateful to the proactive management of KREDL for its role in guiding and steering this first task of this prestigious assignment.
 We would like to thank Mr. KP Rudrappaiah, MD, KREDL and his team for their support in coordination throughout the study.